-Write the hostnames defined above in /etc/hostname."interface-name" files.
+Write the hostnames defined above in /etc/hostname. fjgi 2000 file and /etc/hostname. fjgi 3000 file.
 If a file does not exist, create a new file.

 Set the host by the interface used with the dladm(1M) command and the ipadm(1M) command and also by the host name defined above.